 In view of the traditional Jewish wedding, John could be envisioning Mary as meeting the family of her Son’s bride (the Church) and dancing with her as she is about to put her past sins behind and start with a clean slate by uniting with the groom.
 The wine that he serves, of course, isn’t merely symbolic of life, but in the transformed substance of his blood is the source of eternal life with God.
 So, to understand the meaning of this Gospel narrative, we must look through the Jewish lenses of the Evangelist and see his story in a Jewish context.

-John is confirming that Jesus is the long-awaited Messiah of the Divine Bridegroom YHWH who shall offer the sacrificial wine of salvation to Israel and the peoples of all nations at the coming of God’s heavenly kingdom to the world: the Jewish eschaton, but with a new twist, that the Divine Bridegroom would be the Messiah himself.
-Eventually, the disciples would see that Jesus himself was the Divine Bridegroom.
+Indeed, we read at the end of this story that our Lord’s “disciples believed in him” after he performed the miracle.
+It wasn’t so much that they were impressed by what had happened but, rather, put the entire affair into its Jewish religious context.
+The disciples saw that Jesus was the long-awaited Messiah of the Divine Bridegroom YHWH who would offer the sacrificial wine of salvation to Israel and the peoples of all nations at the coming of God’s heavenly kingdom to the world: the Jewish eschaton, but with a new twist, that the Divine Bridegroom would be the Messiah himself.
+Eventually, the apostles would see that Jesus himself was the Divine Bridegroom.

 In Jewish eschatology, it was (and still is) expected that when the Messiah came he would cause manna to fall once again from heaven and lead the sacrifices consisting of the Bread of the Presence and miraculous sacrificial wine for undoing the sin of Adam and Eve in the (restored) Temple at Jerusalem in the order of the priest-king Melchizedek in which his forefather David belonged.
 During the periods of the two Temples, the priests would perform unbloody sacrifices for the temporal forgiveness of sins with the holy bread and wine every Sabbath.
 The Bread of the Presence or Face of God was kept in a tabernacle in the holy sanctuary in the Temple.
 This bread signified God’s merciful love for the people of Israel and was a sign of His providential presence.